 This festival will go on as planned in late September.
 Aside from Electric Zoo, The Governors Ball is the other annual major music festival at NYC’s Randall’s Island.
 However, there are two major changes to this year’s edition: it will take place at the beginning of the fall instead of its traditional early-summer dates and its new venue is Citi Field in Queens.
 Confirmed headliners include Billie Eilish, Post Malone, Big Thief, and A$AP Rocky.

 As part of the new Governors Ball experience, all stages for this year’s festival will be in the middle of the complex to create a 360-degree layout.
 This will help avoid sound bleeding and unnecessarily long walks between stages.
 Additionally, organizers have added astroturf to asphalt areas to provide greater comfort and color.
 Citi Field is also easily accessible via several different types of transportation (Long Island Rail Road, subway, bus, etc.).
 This will also make it easier for organizers to adjust the festival’s setup accordingly in the event of inclement weather.

 Not all music festivals need to feature contemporary music to provide a memorable experience.
-New Orleans’ famous jazz festival is normally held in April but has been moved to October for this year due to COVID-19.
+New Orleans’ famous jazz festival is normally held in April but was temporarily moved to October for 2021 due to COVID-19.
+It was then rescheduled again to April 2022.
 The lineup has not yet been confirmed, although attendees can expect an explosion of jazz music and associated culture, as always.
 You can also buy merchandise such as posters and apparel specifically designed for spending time in the Bayou.